ConservationInternational/trends.earth/docs/source/about/development.rst

     gee:
         tecli: "C:/Users/azvol/Code/trends.earth-CLI/tecli"

-Again, note that you do NOT need to add this .yaml file if you setup your system as recommended above.
+Again, you **do not** need to add this .yaml file if you setup your system as recommended above.

 docker
 ~~~~~~